Take a Culinary Road Trip This Fall

-With 1.4 million acres of land producing 150+ crops including lettuce, strawberries, artichokes, wine grapes and more, as well as a bounty of fresh seafood from the Monterey Bay National Marine Sanctuary, Monterey County has been bustling with activity since the arrival of fall harvest season.
-If you're seeking inspiration for a culinary road trip this fall, here is our guide of must-taste stops throughout the county including visitor-friendly farms, tasty specialized food spots and sustainable seafood finds.
+With 1.4 million acres of land producing 150+ crops, including lettuce, strawberries, artichokes, wine grapes and more, as well as a bounty of fresh seafood from the Monterey Bay National Marine Sanctuary, Monterey County has been bustling with activity since the arrival of the fall harvest season.
+If you're seeking inspiration for a culinary road trip this fall, here is our guide to must-taste stops throughout the county, including visitor-friendly farms, tasty specialized food spots and sustainable seafood finds.

 Farm Fun

-From pumpkin patches to olive oil tastings and all things artichoke, visit any of these farms to get to the root of Monterey County’s agriculture bounty:
+From pumpkin patches to olive oil tastings and all things artichoke, visit any of these farms to get to the root of Monterey County’s agricultural bounty:

 Earthbound Farm (Carmel Valley)

-Earthbound Farm started out as a 2.5 acre backyard project that became a nationally-recognized brand found in supermarkets across the country.
-Producing farm fresh organic produce, visitors can stop by its farm stand in Carmel Valley to explore an organic garden, orchards, kid’s garden, market and café.
+Earthbound Farm started as a 2.5-acre backyard project that became a nationally recognized brand found in supermarkets across the country.
+Producing farm fresh organic produce, visitors can stop by its farm stand in Carmel Valley to explore an organic garden, orchards, kids’ garden, market and café.
 Plus, don’t miss its colorful display of organic pumpkins in various shapes and sizes at the pumpkin patch in October.

 Serendipity Farms (Carmel Valley)